commerce-docs/magento2-functional-testing-framework-public/docs/guides/selectors.md

+---
-# How To write good selectors
+title: "How To write good selectors"
+---

 Selectors are the atomic unit of test writing.
 They fit into the hierarchy like this: MFTF tests make use of action groups > which are made up of actions > which interact with page objects > which contain elements > which are specified by selectors.
 Because they are fundamental building blocks, we must take care when writing them.